dokzlo13/dice_roller/README.md

 Let's return back to dices.
 Second important dice type after regular `Dice` is `Scalar`.
 This type of dice simply returns constant value.
 Many overload operations logic converts integers to the `Scalar` automatically, before applying modifications to original dice.
-But if you use objects, like `Max` from `dice_roller` in your code, prefer to convert your constants into this type.
+But if you want to manually use `dice_roller` objects, like `DiceAdd` in your code, you need to convert your constants into this type first.

 `Scalar` is also `BaseDice`, so it implements all required API, it is useful in combinations with other dices, but you can always generate huge array of constant, using this dice.